abhishekchandran/dailyjs/_posts/2014-01-22-node-roundup.md

 ###termcoin

-termcoin (GitHub: [chjj / termcoin](https://github.com/chjj/termcoin), License: _MIT_, npm: [termcoin](https://npmjs.org/package/termcoin)) by Christopher Jeffrey is a terminal Bitcoin client with a curses interface.
+termcoin (GitHub: [chjj / termcoin](https://github.com/chjj/termcoin), License: _MIT_, npm: [termcoin](https://npmjs.org/package/termcoin)) by Christopher Jeffrey is a terminal Bitcoin client with a command-line interface based on [blessed](https://github.com/chjj/blessed).
 It requires bitcoind to work, and looks really cool in the screenshots.

 ###node-bitwise-xor